 What is the Spotted Lanternfly?

 The Pennsylvania Department of Agriculture has issued information related to the Spotted Lanternfly (Lycorma delicatula), or SLF, an exotic insect pest native to China, India, and Vietnam.
 The Spotted Lanternfly was first found in Berks County in 2014 and has since spread to several surrounding counties, including Chester County.
 See the complete map of affected counties as of November 4, 2017 by clicking here.
 An updated map of Spotted Lanternfly distribution may be found by clicking here.
+Due to this pest’s spread throughout southeastern Pennsylvania, the Commonwealth issued a Spotted Lanternfly Quarantine and Order in 2018.

 The Spotted Lanternfly can feed on a variety of over 70 plants such as grapes, cherries, maples, stone fruits, and the Tree of Heaven.
 For a chart of the signs of the Spotted Lanternfly, click here.